HLOverflow/lorajamming_fyp/README.md

 Version 2.5.1
 Realized that "radio wdt timeout" will not block the entire 15seconds. added delay after each receive. previous data are deemed not valid for study.

+Version 2.5.2
+corrected the delay behind each receive.

 Version 3.0
 To be work on - integration with replay attack